 Italy has received little help to cope with an influx of refugees from the Middle East and North Africa.
 But it cannot blame the EU for the problem its young people face.
 Those are homegrown.

 - Italy has the EU’s highest percentage of young people not in education, training or work: almost a third.

 - Youth unemployment is the highest in the bloc after Greece and Spain.

 - For those with jobs, conditions are lopsided: a young army of precarious workers can only dream of one day being granted the ironclad contracts, pensions and protections of their older colleagues.

 - Eight in ten Italians under the age of thirty believe their generation has been excluded from a good economic and social life.

 These conditions have accelerated Italy’s brain drain.
 The country’s most talented and cosmopolitan youngsters seek better prospects abroad (and thanks to the EU, they can), further shrinking the group that could introduce generational change.

 Pointing the finger

 The ruling Democratic Party has tried to close the gap between young workers without job security and older workers who are almost impossible to fire, but pressure from the trade unions forced it to apply the changes only to new hires.
-Now it will take years before the reforms start paying off.
+It will take years before the reforms start to pay off.

 The Democrats are the most pro-European party in the country, yet even they routinely point the finger at Brussels, arguing that inflexible budget rules (which have actually been relaxed for Italy time and again) make it impossible to invest more in the economy.